On a general Kac-Rice formula for the measure of a level set

-The form of the formula for higher moments takes a particular expression in the particular case where $D=d$ and the considered level are all equals.
-With the notation of Theorem \ref{t:krf:dD}, let $D=d$ and $k$, $k\geq 2$ be an integer, the \KRF~ of order $k$ gives the $k$th {\bf factorial moment} of order $k$.
+The formula for higher moments has a specific form when $D=d$ and the considered levels are all equals.
+Using the notation of Theorem \ref{t:krf:dD}, let $D=d$ and let $k$ be an integer $k\geq 2$.
+The \KRF~ of order $k$ provides the $k$th {\bf factorial moment} of order $k$:

 where $\E_C$ is the expectation with respect to the condition: